TalkBank/batchalign2/README.md

 ### Get Python
 - We support Python versions 3.9, 3.10, 3.11 and 3.12.
+- First, check to see if you have Python by running `python`.
+If it reports any of the versions above, skip the following step.
 - To install Python, follow the instructions...
     -  for macOS
         1. Install Brew: [visit this link](https://brew.sh/)